+As a music journalist I’ve interviewed over a thousand musicians.
 Since 2004 I’ve been working with artists, labels and management companies, figuring out the best way to tell stories and express how brilliant they are.
-It’s generally referred to as media training although media coaching or media awareness feel like better descriptions of the way I work.
+It’s generally referred to as media training but media coaching or media awareness feel like better descriptions of the way I work.

-I’d be making life easier for myself if there was one way of approaching this but I try to adapt my work to each artist, and this can take the form of anything from a one-off meeting to regular sessions, in person or via Zoom — and if you want someone to turn up and be on hand at a high-pressure press day, I’ve done that too!
+I try to adapt my work to each artist or band, and this can take the form of anything from a one-off meeting to regular sessions, in person or via Zoom — and if you want someone to turn up and be on hand at a high-pressure press day, I’ve done that too.

 Who I’ve worked with